Epilepsy

 It is very helpful to keep an up to date record of your child's seizures.

-If your child has had an epileptic seizure they may need an electroencephalogram (EEG).
-An EEG is a recording of their brain's electrical activity.
+If your child has had an epileptic seizure, they may need an electroencephalogram (EEG).
+An EEG is a recording of the brain's electrical activity.
 Your child can have an EEG as an outpatient.
 They don't need to stay in hospital.

 The aim of anti-seizure medicines is to prevent epileptic seizures.
-They are very effective in controlling seizures as long as your child takes them correctly.
+They are very effective in controlling seizures when your child takes them correctly.